-That’s why your ad, landing page, overall marketing message, and product itself must be superior to that of your competitors.
+That’s why your ad, landing page, overall marketing message, and the product itself must be superior to that of your competitors.

 In-Market Audiences Have Been Around for Awhile

-In-market audiences aren’t new.
+They aren’t new.
 They’ve been around since 2013 for display and YouTube ads.

 We highly recommend them for YouTube and display.

 However, they gained quite a bit of attention just last year when Google announced that it was extending in-market audiences to search campaigns.